-Dark Chocolate – A Healthy “Treat”?
+Dark Chocolate – A Healthy “Treat”

-Before you grab that fistful of left-over chocolates from that Halloween bowl later this week – there a few GOOD things you might like to know about chocolate.
+Before you grab that fistful of left-over chocolates from that Halloween bowl later next week – there are a few GOOD things you might like to know about chocolate.
 I’m referring to DARK chocolate, not milk chocolate, which is what most of our favorite candy bars are made with and probably what you purchased for the neighborhood trick-or-treaters!
 If you can buy dark chocolate, you’ll be in for a “treat” for your heart, your brain and your mood!

 First, let’s start with the main ingredient in chocolate, cocoa.
 Many studies have shown that cocoa reduces the risk for heart disease (stroke and heart attack).
-The flavanols contained in chocolate have anti-oxidant effects that decrease inflammation, the key factor in development of heart disease.
+The flavanols contained in chocolate have antioxidant effects that decrease inflammation, the key factor in development of heart disease.
 Flavanols have also been shown to lower blood pressure and improve heart function.

 Secondly, the labeling on chocolates can be very confusing.
 Chocolate is the product of a long refining process that begins with the fruit (cacao beans) of the tropical tree, Theobroma cacao.
 These beans are fermented, dried, roasted and then ground to form cocoa butter, chocolate liquor or ground roasted cocoa beans.

-Thirdly, and here’s the real kicker- only dark chocolate with a cocoa content of 65% or higher provides you with the benefits of the anti-oxidant power of flavanols.
+Thirdly, and here’s the real kicker- only dark chocolate with a cocoa content of 65% or higher provides you with the benefits of the antioxidant power of flavanols.
 Milk and white chocolate do not contain these healthy levels of flavanols and are usually filled with fat, sugar and lots of calories.

 Lastly, the amount that you eat needs to be in moderation.
 Your dark chocolate serving (with greater than 65% cocoa) should be limited to 3 ounces (85 grams)/day.
 No, you shouldn't eat the entire bar of dark chocolate in one sitting – just a few squares of it!